good

 Invite your team members to Asana.

-Asana has three main user types:
+Asana has three user types:

 • 1.